angelod1as/node_starter/README.md

 - Two storage providers: disk (dev and temporary storage) and Amazon S3

 You can add/remove any of them knowing that you'll need to change other files, mainly those that connect the providers with the rest of the server... but that's easy if your IDE shows those kinds of "missing file" errors.

+## Modules

+In this template, there is a `user` module already implemented with the following services:

+- Authenticate user (via JWT)
+- Create user
+- Reset password
+- Send "forgot password" e-mail
+- Show profile
+- Update profile
+- Update user avatar

 ## Root files walkthrough